 This package contains programs to implement a message bus system, which a simple way for applications to talk to one another.
+It is required by systemd.

 • DejaGNU

 This package contains a framework for testing other programs.
 It is only installed in the temporary toolchain.